Study: Breast cancer screening should be tailored to a woman’s risk factors and breast density

 References

-Trentham-Dietz A, Kerlikowske K, Stout NK, et al. “Tailoring Breast Cancer Screening Intervals by Breast Density and Risk for Women Aged 50 Years or Older: Collaborative Modeling of Screening Outcomes.”
-Annals of Internal Medicine.
+Trentham-Dietz A, Kerlikowske K, Stout NK, et al. “Tailoring Breast Cancer Screening Intervals by Breast Density and Risk for Women Aged 50 Years or Older: Collaborative Modeling of Screening Outcomes.Annals of Internal Medicine.
 Published online first on August 23, 2016.

 The National Comprehensive Cancer Network breast screening guidelines recommend the following for women at average risk for breast cancer:

-- ages 25-39:
+• ages 25-39:

-- practice breast awareness
+• practice breast awareness

-- clinical breast exam every 1-3 years
+• clinical breast exam every 1-3 years

-- ages 40 and older:
+• ages 40 and older:

-- practice breast awareness
+• practice breast awareness

-- yearly clinical breast exam
+• yearly clinical breast exam

 Many other professional societies and organizations have breast cancer screening guidelines that differ slightly.
-They don't all agree on the age screening should start and how frequently they should be done.
+They don't all agree on the starting age and frequency of screenings.

-It is important to note, that all the groups support the opportunity for women ages 40 to 49 to decide it screening is right for them.
+It is important to note, that all of the groups support the opportunity for women ages 40 to 49 to decide whether screening is right for them.

 Updated: 02/05/2022

-The National Comprehensive Cancer Network (NCCN) provides breast cancer risk management guidelines for people with and mutations.
-We recommend that you speak with a genetics expert who can look at your personal and family history of cancer and can help you to determine the best risk management plan.
-Note that when we use "men" and "women" we are referring to the sex you were assigned at birth.
+The National Comprehensive Cancer Network (NCCN) provides breast cancer risk-management guidelines for people with and mutations.
+We recommend that you speak with a genetics expert who can review your personal and family history of cancer and help you to determine the best risk management plan.
+Note that our use of "men" and "women" refers to the sex you were assigned at birth.

-- Beginning at age 18, be aware of how your breasts normally look and feel.
+• Beginning at age 18, be aware of how your breasts normally look and feel.
 Tell your doctor about any breast changes.

-- Beginning at age 25, have a doctor examine your breasts every 6-12 months.
+• Beginning at age 25, have a doctor examine your breasts every 6-12 months.

-- Beginning at age 25, have an annual breast with contrast (or if is unavailable).
+• Beginning at age 25, have an annual breast with contrast (or if is unavailable).

-- Beginning at age 30 until age 75, have an annual and an annual breast with contrast.
+• Beginning at age 30 and continuing until age 75, have an annual and an annual breast with contrast.

-- After age 75, speak with your doctor about the benefits and risks of screening.
+• After age 75, speak with your doctor about the benefits and risks of screening.

 Risk reduction for women:

-- Speak with your doctor about of the advantages and disadvantages of risk-reducing mastectomy.
+• Speak with your doctor about the advantages and disadvantages of risk-reducing mastectomy.

-- Research has shown that risk-reducing mastectomy can lower the risk for breast cancer in high risk women by about 90%.
-Despite this, mastectomy has not been shown to help high risk women live longer.
+• Research shows that risk-reducing mastectomy can lower the chance of developing breast cancer in high-risk women by about 90 percent.
+Mastectomy has not been shown to help high-risk women live longer.

-- Even after mastectomies, some breast tissue-and therefore some breast cancer risk remains.
+• Because some breast tissue remains after mastectomy, some breast cancer risk also remains.

-- Speak with your doctor about the benefits and risks of tamoxifen or other estrogen-blocking drugs to reduce breast cancer risk.
-The benefits and risks may be different for women with vs. mutations.
+• Speak with your doctor about the benefits and risks of tamoxifen or other estrogen-blocking drugs to reduce your breast cancer risk.
+The benefits and risks may be different for women with or mutations.
 Research on the benefit of these drugs to reduce breast cancer risk in women with mutations has been mixed.

-Risk management in men:
+Risk management for men:

-- Beginning at age 35, learn how to do breast self-exams to check for breast changes.
+• Beginning at age 35, learn how to do breast self-exams to check for breast changes.

-- Beginning at age 35, have a doctor examine your breasts every 12 months.
+• Beginning at age 35, have a doctor examine your chest every 12 months.

-- Beginning at age 50, consider annual (especially for men with mutations).
+• Beginning at age 50, consider an annual (especially for men with mutations).

-Updated: 07/28/2023
+Updated: 06/21/2024

-- () can increase cancer detection and lower the chances of additional call backs.
+• (3D ) can increase cancer detection and lower the chances of additional call backs.

-- may improve the detection of cancers in women with dense breasts but it can also increase the number of call backs and biopsies of benign (noncancerous) tissue.
+• may improve the detection of cancers in women with dense breasts but it can also increase the number of callbacks and biopsies of benign (noncancerous) tissue.

 Updated: 02/06/2022

 The National Comprehensive Cancer Network (NCCN) provides guidelines for management of breast cancer risk in people with inherited mutations linked to breast cancer.
-We recommend that you speak with a genetics expert who can look at your personal and family history of cancer and help you to determine the best risk management plan.
+We recommend that you speak with a genetics expert who can look at your personal and family history of cancer and help you determine the best risk management plan.

 or

-- Begin yearly mammograms at age 40, or earlier based on the family history of breast cancer.
+• Beginning at age 40 (or earlier based on your family history of breast cancer)

 , or